Hypergraph Neural Network with State Space Models for Node Classification: Hypergraph Neural Network with State Space Model (HGMN)

 \subsubsection{Node-Link Hypergraph}

-This approach creates a hypergraph \( G^l_h \) by leveraging the neighboring connections within a graph \( G \).
-In \( G^l_h \), the neighboring nodes of a central node are clustered together to create a hyperedge. \( H^l \in \mathbb{R}^{N \times N^l_E} \) represents the resulting hypergraph structure, where \( N \) denotes the total number of nodes in \( G \), and \( N^l_E \) represents the number of hyperedges.
-The degree of nodes and hyperedges within \( H^l \) are denoted by \( D^l_v \) and \( D^l_e \), respectively.
+The first approach leverages the local neighborhood of each node in the input graph $G$.
+Specifically, the neighbors of a central node are grouped together to form a hyperedge, producing the hypergraph $G^l_h$.
+The resulting incidence matrix is represented as $H^l \in \mathbb{R}^{N \times N^l_E}$, where $N$ is the number of nodes in $G$ and $N^l_E$ the number of generated hyperedges.
+The associated degree matrices are denoted by $D^l_v$ and $D^l_e$.
+This construction emphasizes local connectivity by clustering nodes based on shared adjacency relations.